 If you're a US-based merchant, then you potentially have tax liability in your own state because of physical nexus.
 If you frequently sell products to customers in a specific state, then you potentially have tax liability there because of economic nexus, whether or not you're based in the United States.

-In the United States, the sales tax you should charge can be affected by several factors:
+In the United States, the sales tax that you should charge is affected by several factors:

-- The location your product is shipped from
+- The location that your product is shipped from

-- The location your product is shipped to
+- The location that your product is shipped to

 - Where you're registered to collect tax